 1. The Traditionalist

-Do you have a basket full of black-and-white Christmas movies in alphabetical order ready to go when the first snow flake falls?
+Do you have a drawer full of black-and-white Christmas movies in alphabetical order ready to go when the first snowflake falls?
 You most likely prefer the traditional route.
 This timeless style leans heavily on greenery, ribbons and some good old-fashioned lights.

 Electric candles in each window is a classic Christmas tradition.
 These stylish pieces add cheer to the front of your home without creating too much work.
 Place a single candle or small bundles in each window so that they're visible on the street.